 Finally, rinse and repeat over and over again.

-Obviously, you don’t want to do this level of work with every skill.
+You don’t want to do this level of work with every skill.
 But if you can identify the ones that give you leverage, doing this work is how you get better.